 Paradise beach is another south-facing beach that can only be accessed by trekking.
-The beached can be reached after a 30-minute trek either from Half-moon beach or from Belekan beach (that can be reached via road).
-The beach is mostly rocky with some sandy patch in between and is dangerous to swim as the waves are extremely strong.
+The beach can be reached after a 30-minute trek either from Half-moon beach or from Belekan beach (which can be reached via road).
+The beach is mostly rocky with some sandy patches in between, and it is dangerous to swim as the waves are extremely strong.
 Paradise beach is again a small beach hardly resembling a paradise.
 We did not find anything special about the beach except getting ourselves clicked with ‘Para Para Paradise’ written over the rocks with spray paint which was amusing in a way.
-There are no shacks or restaurants (which is good) but the beach is popular for illegal camping.
+There are no shacks or restaurants (which is good), but the beach is popular for illegal camping.

 6. Cliff viewpoint

-Gokarna main market is another good place to visit in Gokarna.
+Gokarna's main market is another good place to visit in Gokarna.
 The market is located near the temples and the Gokarna main beach.
-Most of the shops sell clothes or items used in temples for worshipping.
-You can shop for cheap incense sticks, beads, printed T-shirts, hats, dresses, imitation jewelry, utensils, picture frames of God and Goddesses, souvenirs, and other religious items.
+Most of the shops sell clothes or items used in temples for worship.
+You can shop for cheap incense sticks, beads, printed T-shirts, hats, dresses, imitation jewellery, utensils, picture frames of God and Goddesses, souvenirs, and other religious items.
 Gokarna Thursday market is also quite well known.